kelvinlockwood/policies/terms/index.md

 2. At the end of each Billing Cycle, your Subscription will automatically renew under the exact same conditions unless you cancel it or FCC cancels it.
 You may cancel your Subscription renewal either through your online account management page or by contacting FCC customer support team.
 3. A valid payment method, including credit card, is required to process the payment for your Subscription.
 You shall provide FCC with accurate and complete billing information including full name, address, telephone number, and a valid payment method information.
 By submitting such payment information, you automatically authorize FCC to charge all Subscription fees incurred through your account to any such payment instruments.
 4. If you are upgrading from a slog plan to a sweep plan, we will charge your card immediately and your billing cycle starts on the day of upgrade.
 For downgrades in plan level, the new rate starts from the next billing cycle.
 5. All fees are exclusive of all taxes, levies, or duties imposed by taxing authorities.
 Where required, we will collect those taxes on behalf of the taxing authority and remit those taxes to taxing authorities.
-See our [Taxes policy](../taxes/index.md) for more details.
 Otherwise, you are responsible for payment of all taxes, levies, or duties.
 6. Should automatic billing fail to occur for any reason, FCC will issue an electronic invoice indicating that you must proceed manually, within a certain deadline date, with the full payment corresponding to the billing period as indicated on the invoice.
 7. We process refunds according to our [Fair Refund policy](../refund/index.md).